cosmos/cosmos-sdk/docs/cosmos-hub/delegator-guide-cli.md

 This command will prompt you to input a passphrase as well as your mnemonic.
 Change the account number to generate a different account.

-## Accessing the Cosmos Hub network
+## Accessing the Cosmos Hub Network

 In order to query the state and send transactions, you need a way to access the network.
 To do so, you can either run your own full-node, or connect to someone else's.